YuanYuanOwO/Leaf-docs/docs/en/reference/system-properties.md

 ### -DLeaf.library-download-repo
 * default: not set

+:	Download speed of default Maven CPUentral repo is extremely slow in some regions.

-:	Use specified mirror repository for SpigotLibraryLoader instead of Maven Central.
+	Use this JVM flag to set a specific mirror repository for SpigotLibraryLoader or PaperLibraryLoader,

+    for example, Use flag ˋ-DLeaf.library-download-repo=https://maven.aliyun.com/repository/publicˋ to define Aliyun's repo as the mirror repo.

 ### -DLeaf.nearestEntitySensorBucketCount
 * default: 10